rdepew/how_to/linux/wsl/windows-and-linux-homedirs.md

   or /home/r/blabla
 * Not the Windows file system root directory: /mnt/c/users/r/blabla or C:\users\r\blabla
+* On my Windows 10 system running WSL2 it's \\wsl$\Debian\home\r\blabla

 If you don't do this, things will run a LOT slower.

+Here's an easy way to find out the path: From the Linux command line, execute 'cd' to change to your home directory, then execute 'explorer.exe .'
+(the "space dot" is important) to open a File Explorer window.
+In the Directory field at the top, where it says "> Network > wsl something", click the mouse once, and it will show you the Windows-formatted path to the Linux file system root directory.

 ### Running from Windows